liuyulo/note/src/game/01-comb.typ

 We prove that every filled #Y board contains exactly one Y. This is done via reduction to smaller boards.
 #theorem[
-  Every filld #Y board of side length $n$ contains exactly one Y.
+  Every filled #Y board of side length $n$ contains exactly one Y.
 ]
 #proof[